trekhleb/angular-library-seed/README.md

 #### Generate documentation
 - `yarn docs` for generating documentation locally.
 - `yarn gh-pages` for generating documentation and uploading it to GitHub Pages.
+[Documentation example](https://trekhleb.github.io/angular-library-seed/).

 #### Explore the bundle
-- `yarn explore` to find out where all your code in bundle is coming from.
+- `yarn explorer` to find out where all your code in bundle is coming from.

 #### Bump library version
 - `npm version patch` to increase library version.
 [More on bumping](https://docs.npmjs.com/cli/version).

 #### Publish library to NPM
-- `npm publish` to publish your library sources on [npmjs.com](https://www.npmjs.com/)
+- `npm publish` to publish your library sources on [npmjs.com](https://www.npmjs.com/).
+Once the library is published it will be [available for usage](https://www.npmjs.com/package/angular-library-seed) in npm packages.